 The target vehicles have the ability to record the status of its type approved systems software and parameters that can be readily checked;

-The OEM is able to trace the software versions of the electronic control systems on a type approved system to the Software Identification Number (see chapter 5) of that system and verify that they are correct (and is able to provide this information to an approval authority should it be required);
+The OEM is able to trace the software versions of the components on a type approved system to the Software Identification Number (see chapter 5) of that system and verify that they are correct (and is able to provide this information to an approval authority should it be required);

-It is possible for the OEM to describe their processes and the veracity of their processes to an approval authority (should the need arise)
+The OEM describes their processes and the veracity of their processes to an approval authority.
+The authority verifies and certifies the processes.

 To support conformity of production checks, market surveillance and approval of updates it is recommended that the following documents will be required: